 - Add apples to 6-quart pressure cooker.
 Pour juice or water on top, secure lid, and turn valve to “seal.”

-- Taste and add cinnamon as desired.
+- Stir well, and add cinnamon if desired.

 - If you like sweeter applesauce, stir in sugar after the apples have cooked.